Incident Response and Digital Forensics

 Digital Forensics Principles

 Forensics is the collection, preservation, and analysis of digital evidence after a security incident.
-The golden rule of forensics is: do not alter the evidence.
+The first rule is: do not alter the evidence.

 ⛔ Important